NVentimiglia/BitSerializer/README.md

 ### Implementation Strategy
 - Use one method 'Parse' and recursion to eliminate superfluous header data and separate read/write methods.
-- Manage a internal buffer inside the serializer to minimize copies.

 ### Serialization
     var stream = new BitSerializer();